nazisangg/swift_practice/README.md

 # swift_practice
-Swift practice with rita wang for fun
+Swift practice with Rita Wang for fun!